LaPingvino/fractal/README.md

 ### Stable version

-The current stable version is 5 (released November 24th 2023).
+The current stable version is 6 (released January 18th 2024).

 You can get the official Fractal Flatpak from Flathub.